-Pesticides are those substances that prevent, destroy or control a harmful organism (pest), or disease and protect the plant, crops during the production.
+Pesticides, as the name suggests, are those substances that inhibit, destroy or resist a harmful organism (pest), from any disease and protect the plant and crops during the production.
 The use of pesticides are increasing worldwide due to large population and their needs.
 Small quantity of the pesticides is used to kill or control the pest whereas, left pesticides remain in environment or absorbed by the food material, water is harming the health of humans, and aquatic life.
 Thus, the screening of these pesticides is important to ensure legally acceptable quantity 'MRLs' of pesticides that should be used in controlling the pests or disease.
-Different techniques such as Gas Chromatography-Mass Spectrometry (GC-MS), High Performance Liquid Chromatography (HPLC), Liquid Chromatography-Mass Spectrometry (LC-MS), Enzyme Linked Immunosorbent Assay (ELISA) and so on have been developed to detect the pesticides.
+Different advanced techniques such as Gas Chromatography-Mass Spectrometry (GC-MS), High Performance Liquid Chromatography (HPLC), Liquid Chromatography-Mass Spectrometry (LC-MS), Enzyme Linked Immunosorbent Assay (ELISA) and so on have been developed to detect the pesticides.
 These techniques have high sensitivity, high accuracy, reliability and less time consumption capability but some techniques have drawbacks i.e., HPLC has a low sensitivity for pesticides in food.
-This review paper studies different analytical techniques for the detection of pesticides in food.